Machinery and Equipment Price Index (MEPI)

 The target population for the MEPI consists of all industries in Canada that purchase machinery and equipment.

-The commodity universe for the MEPI consists of all machinery and equipment purchased by industries in Canada and corresponding to the classification by commodity incorporated in the Input-Output (IO) tables, that is the Input-Output Commodity Classification (IOCC).
+The product universe for the MEPI consists of all machinery and equipment purchased by industries in Canada and corresponding to the classification by commodity incorporated in the Supply-Use tables (SUT), that is the Supply-Use Product Classification (SUPC).

 The industry universe for the MEPI consists of all industries in Canada that purchase machinery and equipment and corresponding to the classification for final demand categories incorporated in the IO tables, that is the Input-Output Final Demand Classification (IOFDC).